- What is an internal knowledge base?

 Another way to produce a seamless employee experience is standardizing your IKB content.
 Define consistent guidelines for every contribution to the knowledge base—brand voice, quality benchmarks, scannability and reading ease are some factors to consider.

 Remember: the fewer tabs and articles you have to click to find answers, the better.
-So, find more ways to declutter your internal wiki and deliver information more instantly.
+So, find more ways to declutter your internal wiki and deliver information in a straightforward way.

 5. Prioritize information based on importance